bekk/bekk-christmas/post/elm/utkast-lord-of-the-pipes.md

 image: https://images.unsplash.com/photo-1551103782-8ab07afd45c1?ixlib=rb-1.2.1&q=80&fm=jpg&crop=faces&cs=tinysrgb&w=2000&h=800&fit=crop
 ingress: If the bulk of your programming experience comes from C-like languages, there’s a chance you find pipes, `|>`and `<|` some of the most distinct features of Elm.
-Fold up your heels and dig your sleeves in, it's time to master the art of piping.
+Roll up your sleeves, it's time to master the art of piping.
 authors:
   - Jørgen Tu Sveli
 ---